-- The modification needs to be returned to standard features, or
+- the vehicle needs to be returned to standard features, or

-- it needs to be redone and signed off on by a licenced certifier.
+- the modification needs to be redone and signed off by a licensed certifier.

-The Vehicle Safety Compliance Certification Scheme (VSCCS) authorises “licensed certifiers” to inspect modified vehicles and issue compliance certificates if they are satisfied that they comply with the relevant vehicle standards under the Road Transport (Vehicle Registration) Regulation 2007.
-It is recommended that if you are considering modifying your vehicle you should involve a licenced certifier from the beginning; this will ensure that your vehicle is always compliant with the regulations and so will avoid the cost and disappointment of reversing your work.
+The Vehicle Safety Compliance Certification Scheme (VSCCS) authorises a “licensed certifier” to inspect a modified vehicles and issue a compliance certificate if they are satisfied the vehicle complies with the relevant vehicle standards.
+It is recommended that if you are considering modifying your vehicle you should involve a licensed certifier from the beginning; this will ensure that your vehicle is always compliant with the regulations and so will avoid the cost and disappointment of reversing your work.

 Further, even if a modified vehicle is registered, probationary licence holders may not be able to drive it.
 If a modification has been made to the engine of a vehicle, inquiries should be made with Roads and Maritime Services about whether that modification renders the vehicle “prohibited” for probationary drivers.
 Driving a prohibited vehicle while on a P1 or P2 licence incurs 7 demerit points and a fine of $581.
 Probationary drivers wanting to drive vehicles that are prohibited need to make an application to the Roads and Maritime Services for exemption from that rule.

 For advice or representation in any legal matter, please contact Armstrong Legal.